Alamofire/Foundation/BYLAWS.md

 * Removed Kyle Fuller from the Board of Directors.
 * Added Jon Shier to the Board of Directors.
 Elected Jon Shier to the office of Secretary.

+### Revision 3

+Revisions occurred on October 2nd, 2016.

+* Updated Membership section to consist of the members of the Board of Directors.
+* Updated the Board of Directors section to state terms are one year and that directors can serve successive terms without limitation.
+* Added an Election section to the Officers section.